guinetn/browserLocalHomepage/assets/slides/computer_science/software_design_rules.md

 Requirements elicitation is a process of exploration, collaboration, discovery, and invention, not a simple collection process.
 The purpose of requirements elicitation is to bring the voice of the customer — the VOC — as close as possible to the ear of the developer — the EOD.
 The business analyst facilitates bridging that communication gap.
 Two commonly used requirements elicitation practices are telepathy and clairvoyance.
 They don’t work.

+### Code smells (bad code)

+* Rigidity
+The software is difficult to evolve.
+A small change can cause a cascade of changes.
+* Fragility
+The software malfunctions in several places in response to a single change.
+* Immobility
+You cannot reuse part of the code in other projects because this operation is risky or requires a great effort.
+* Unnecessary complexity.
+* Repetition unnecessary.
+* Opacity: the code is difficult to understand.